ldtteam/MinecoloniesWiki/source/tutorials/tutorial.md

 ## Detailed Walkthrough
 <br>

-If you're here, **CONGRATULATIONS!** You have already <a href="#install">installed</a> Minecolonies and are ready to embark on an adventure to explore, conquer and establish your own Settlement.
+If you're here, **CONGRATULATIONS!** You have already <a href="#install">installed</a> MineColonies and are ready to embark on an adventure to explore, conquer and establish your own Settlement.
 Work hard and turn it into a thriving Town.
 Hone your Leader skills and grow grow grow into a City.
 Lastly, can you be a grand leader and finally achieve a Metropolis???
-(Check your ingame Minecolonies Achievements).
+(Check your ingame MineColonies Achievements).

 <p style="text-align:center;"><img src="../../assets/images/tutorial/achievements.png" alt="Achievements"></p>